Cancer Misdiagnosis Lawsuit

-The Journal of the American Medical Association estimates that the rate of cancer misdiagnosis in the U.S. to be between 10 – 20 percent.
-However, the Journal of Clinical Oncology more recently estimated that cancer misdiagnosis rates may be as high as 28 percent, and up to 44 percent for certain types of cancer.
-Anyone would agree that any of these numbers is too high.
+The Journal of the American Medical Association estimates that the rate of cancer misdiagnosis in the U.S. to be between 10-20%.
+However, the Journal of Clinical Oncology more recently estimated that cancer misdiagnosis rates could be 28 percent or higher, and up to 44 percent for certain types of cancer.
+Anyone would agree that any of these numbers are too high.

 Preventing Cancer Misdiagnosis

-Cancer Misdiagnosis Medical Malpractice Attorneys Serving Brooklyn, The Bronx, Manhattan, Queens, Staten Island and New Jersey
+Cancer Misdiagnosis Medical Malpractice Attorney Serving The Five Boroughs And New Jersey